 Increased risk of long term complications with mesh hernia repair

 For a long time now, mesh repair was considered the ‘gold standard’ treatment for different types of hernia.
 Recently, though, the widespread use of these products has been widely questioned.
 Side effects such as rejection, migration, chronic pain as well as risk of infection have been widely discussed in the media.
 Due to this negative press and first-hand accounts from patients who experienced notable problems from mesh hernia repair, many new patients are looking for alternative treatments.
 The better alternative is no mesh hernia repair.

 No mesh hernia repair surgery arizona

-Dr. Jude LaBarbera offers – and is highly skilled – in – the no mesh hernia repair technique that was pioneered by an Indian Surgeon, Dr. Mohan Desarda.
+Dr. Jude LaBarbera offers – and is highly skilled – in no mesh hernia repair in Arizona with a technique that was pioneered by an Indian Surgeon, Dr. Mohan Desarda.
 This widely acclaimed technique entails using live muscle tissue adjoining the affected site to reinforce and repair the weakened area.
 When in search of the best no hesh hernia repair Scottsdale can provide, with this treatment, there’s an extremely low recurrence rate.
 There are also minimal early or late postoperative complications – if any at all.
 No mesh hernia surgery is performed under general anesthesia at Dr. LaBarbera’s ultra-modern operating room and takes about 90 minutes to complete.

-Dr. Jude LaBarbera has been at the forefront of no mesh hernia repair not only in Gilbert but across the state of Arizona.
+Dr. Jude LaBarbera has been at the forefront of Arizona’s no mesh hernia repair not only in Gilbert and Scottsdale, but across the state of AZ.
 He has used this innovative technique to help patients completely put their hernia and its associated complications behind them.